glani/kanboard-mcp/README.md

 | `search_tasks` | 🔍 Find tasks by using the search engine | "Search tasks in project 2 for query 'assignee:nobody'" |
 | `assign_task` | 👤 Assign tasks to users | "Assign the API task to John" |
 | `set_task_due_date` | 📅 Set task deadlines | "Set due date for login task to 2024-01-15" |

+**Note on `assign_task`:** This tool uses the Kanboard `updateTask` API method with the `owner_id` parameter.
+The `owner_id` field in Kanboard represents the responsible/assigned user (not the creator).
+If assignment fails, ensure the user is a member of the project and has appropriate permissions.

 ### 💬 Comment Management